t-foster/t-foster.github.io/StartingTesting.md

 * Testing side benefits and options
     * Accurate SLOC/Coverage
+        * initial numbers may not be good but the rate of improvement is great
     * Feedback from customers/manual testing to automated testing
     * Test Driven Development (TDD)
+        * You can't do TDD if you don't even have tests.
+I want my people to have this option.
-    * Bisect when problem was introduced
+    * Bisect when a problem was introduced
     * Performance Profiling
     * Dynamic Analysis
         * Code sanitizers